top of page

 Ryan Burns

-“Borderline” ASRS Results: What Clinicians Look For Next
+Borderline ASRS Results: What Clinicians Look For Next

 Last reviewed: 02/27/2026 Reviewed by: Dr. Kiesa Kelly If you’ve taken the Adult ADHD Self-Report Scale and landed in the “borderline” zone, asrs results can feel like a frustrating non-answer: not clearly “positive,” not clearly “negative.”
 You’re not alone, and you’re not doing anything wrong.
 The ASRS (especially the 6-question screener) is designed to flag people who may benefit from a fuller evaluation, not to deliver a diagnosis by itself.
-[1][2] In this article, you’l
+[1][2] In this article, you’ll

 Ryan Burns

-Feb 277 min read
+Feb 278 min read

-Private ADHD Assessment vs Neuropsych Testing: Which One Do You Need?
+Private ADHD Assessment vs Neuropsych Testing: Which?

-Last reviewed: 02/26/2026 Reviewed by: Dr. Kiesa Kelly If you’re searching for a private ADHD assessment , you’ll quickly notice that “testing” can mean very different things from one clinic to another.
+Last reviewed: 02/26/2026 Reviewed by: Dr. Kiesa Kelly If you’re searching for a private ADHD assessment, you’ll quickly notice that “testing” can mean very different things from one clinic to another.
 Some clinics offer a focused adult ADHD assessment built around a diagnostic interview and rating scales, while others recommend full neuropsychological testing for adhd in adults that looks broadly at learning, memory, and cognitive strengths.
-Both approaches can be appropria
+Both approaches can be appropriat

 Ryan Burns